 Once the images are captured they will be interpreted by a PACT Certified Clinical Thermologist., who will process and grade the images digitally.
 After analyzing the images, they are graded using a PACT standardized reading protocol.

-- It helps to identify around 95% of the early stage of cancer in a multi-modal approach
+Able to identify approximately 95% of early stage breast cancer in a multi-modal approach

 Factors Affecting the Results of Breast Thermography